Mathenge-Alex/pre_courser/README.md

-My first readme.
-I have updated How to be up to date in git.
+up to date in git.